amed83/socialnetwork/README.md

 ## Summary

-The Gig is a little social network built with the idea to connect people that want to share information ,images, emotions about their favourite gigs.
+The Gig is a social networking application built with the idea to connect people who want to share their experiences and additional information about their favourite gigs.
-This is a single-page application made with React
+This is a single-page application made primarily with React.js.
+****

 ## Tech Stack
 * React.js and Redux